-- using the data holder's accredited person request service, and - in accordance with the data standards.27 - 3.31 If a consumer data request includes SR data, an accredited person must make the consumer data request to the primary data holder (rather than the secondary data holder).28 The primary data holder must then make a request for the SR data to the secondary data holder: - using the secondary data holder's request service, and - in accordance with the data standards.29 - 3.263.32 An accredited person complies with Privacy Safeguard 3 after giving the relevant CDR participant/s a consumer data request in the manner set out above at paragraph 3.25.3.30.30
+- 3.28 An accredited person may also make a consumer data request to a CDR representative as if the CDR representative were an accredited data recipient.
+CDR representatives that receive such a consumer data request are able to obtain a disclosure consent from the consumer. - 3.29 When the accredited person makes a consumer data request on behalf of a consumer, they must not seek to collect more CDR data than is reasonably needed, or for a longer time period than reasonably needed, in order to provide the requested goods or services. - 3.30 When an accredited person makes a consumer data request to a data holder, they must make the request: - using the data holder's accredited person request service, and - in accordance with the data standards.30 - 3.31 If a consumer data request includes SR data, an accredited person must make the consumer data request to the primary data holder (rather than the secondary data holder).
+The primary data holder must then make a request for the SR data to the secondary data holder: - using the secondary data holder's request service, and - in accordance with the data standards.32 - 3.32 An accredited person complies with Privacy Safeguard 3 after giving the relevant CDR participant/s a consumer data request in the manner set out above at paragraph 3.30.